trueos/sysadm-docs/api_reference/getstarted.rst

  }

 .. index:: identify, rpc
 .. _Identify Subsystem:

 Identify Subsystem
 ------------------

-To identify the type of SysAdm™ system, use :command:`identify`.
+To identify the type of |sysadm| system, use :command:`identify`.
 Possible identities are "server", "bridge", and "client," with all three system types using this subsystem.

 **REST Request**